sguzunov/docs/docs/connectors/04_fidessa-connector/03_fidessa-tracking-groups/fidessa-groups.md

 ## Overview

-The Fidessa Tracking Groups are mapped via configuration to the [Glue42 Channels](../../../glue42-concepts/data-sharing-between-apps/channels/overview/index.html) which allows passing context between Fidessa applications and Glue42 enabled applications.
+The Fidessa Tracking Groups are mapped via configuration to the [Glue42 Channels](../../../glue42-concepts/data-sharing-between-apps/channels/overview/index.html) which allows passing context between Fidessa apps and Glue42 enabled apps.

 Below is an example configuration of a Glue42 Channel which shows that the "Red" Glue42 Channel is mapped to Fidessa Tracking Group 5.